-- #A Red C survey reveals 56% of Irish adults did not know there are 260 Coillte recreational forests they can visit. - Entry to Coillte's forests is free for pedestrians and cyclists with onsite carparking available for just €5 for the larger forest parks.
-Annual membership to visit all forest parks, on an unlimited basis is €40.
+- #A Red C survey reveals 56% of Irish adults did not know there are 260 Coillte recreational forests they can visit. - Entry to Coillte's forests is free for pedestrians and cyclists with onsite carparking available for just €5\ for the larger forest parks.
+Annual membership to visit all forest parks, on an unlimited basis is €40\.

-1. Coillte's Glanteenassig, County Kerry (Free entry, 50 hectares c20 car parking spaces)
+1. Coillte's Glanteenassig, County Kerry (Free entry, c450 hectares)